Did you know that Northern Ireland is the only part of the UK that doesn’t provide specialist perinatal mental health inpatient facilities?

 And then I ended up reading the book from cover to cover in one sitting.

-Michelle provides such an honest and raw account of her own experience of postnatal depression and anxiety and having been there myself, her words resonated so much with me, that I found the book impossible to put down.
+Having been there myself, her words resonated so much with me, I found the book impossible to put down.

 I read most of it with tears in my eyes – Michelle talks about the conveyor belt of care provided to pregnant women, she describes how her husband, 34-year-old Eoin, was told to leave the hospital at times when she was at her most vulnerable, how her voice and wishes were completely and utterly ignored.